Billions of people Observe holy days that were never meant to be holy!

 Saturnalia

 This was the most highly anticipated holiday celebrated by the Romans.
-In the past Romans decorated their homes, usually with wreaths and other greenery in celebration of this holiday.
+In the past they decorated their homes, usually with wreaths and other greenery in celebration of this holiday.
 People would gamble, feast, make merriment, sing songs, and give gifts to each other.
 Saturnalia involved much drinking, celebrating and revelry.
 Today, if you combine the celebrations of Christmas and New Year together, you pretty much have the ancient celebration of Saturnalia.

 Did you also know: that December 21st 2020 went down in history as the shortest day of the year in the northern hemisphere, which would also make it the longest night?